-- I. Based upon our criteria and assessment of the peer reviewed literature, allergen immunotherapy has been medically proven to be effective and, therefore, is considered medically appropriate in patients: - A. with demonstrated hypersensitivity that cannot be adequately managed by medications or avoidance, and there is a desire to avoid long-term pharmacotherapy; or - B. with coexisting allergic rhinitis and asthma, where symptoms of asthma occur after natural exposure to aeroallergens, and there is demonstrable evidence of clinically relevant, specific immunogloblulin E (IgE). - II.
-Based upon our criteria and assessment of the peer-reviewed literature, the following methods of immunotherapy have not been medically proven to be effective and, therefore, are considered investigational: - A. Acupuncture; - B. DNA immunization/vaccination; - C. Immunization with immunostimulatory sequences; - D. Intranasal therapy; - E. Mutated protein therapy; - F. Peptide therapy; - G. Provocative-neutralization therapy for food allergies; - H. Repository emulsion therapy; - I. Serial dilution endpoint titration therapy (Rinkel therapy); - J. Sublingual-swallow, sublingual-spit, oral therapy (administration of antigen drops/tablets under the tongue) that have not been approved for marketing via these routes of administration by the U.S. Food and Drug Administration (FDA); and - K. Urine autoinjections, autogenous urine immunization (intramuscular injections of sterilized urine).
+- I. Based upon our criteria and assessment of the peer reviewed literature, allergen immunotherapy has been medically proven to be effective and, therefore, is considered medically appropriate in patients: - A. With demonstrated hypersensitivity that cannot be adequately managed by medications or avoidance, and there is a desire to avoid long-term pharmacotherapy; or - B. With coexisting allergic rhinitis and asthma, where symptoms of asthma occur after natural exposure to aeroallergens, and there is demonstrable evidence of clinically relevant, specific immunoglobulin E (IgE). - II.
+Based upon our criteria and assessment of the peer-reviewed literature, the following methods of immunotherapy have not been medically proven to be effective and, therefore, are considered investigational: - A. Acupuncture; - B. DNA immunization/vaccination; - C. Immunization with immunostimulatory sequences; - D. Intranasal therapy; - E. Mutated protein therapy; - F. Peptide therapy; - G. Provocative-neutralization therapy for food allergies; - H. Repository emulsion therapy; - I. Serial dilution endpoint titration therapy (Rinkel therapy); - J. Sublingual-swallow, sublingual-spit, and oral immunotherapies (administration of antigen drops/tablets, or other antigens under or on the tongue) that have not been approved by the U.S. Food and Drug Administration (FDA) (e.g., Southern California Food Allergy Institute's Tolerance Induction Program); - K. Urine auto injections, autogenous urine immunization (intramuscular injections of sterilized urine).